bmisra03/bmisra03.github.io/_pages/summaries.md

 nav_order: 2
 ---

 Summaries of papers I've read and find interesting.
-Covers the key points, criticisms, and my own implementation (if applicable).
-Heavily inspired by [Fan Pu Zeng](https://fanpu.io/).
+Covers the key points, criticisms, and my own implementation/analysis of the code (if applicable).
+Heavily inspired by [Fan Pu Zeng's](https://fanpu.io/) blog.
+NOTE: these summaries contain information that I find most interesting, and will not necessarily go into detail about all points covered in their publications.

+This page serves as a way to document my academic progress, as well as showcase my technical interests and analytical skills to anyone who may be interested.
+Most posts will pertain to the following topics:

+__Deep Learning in Computer Vision, Federated Learning, ML Privacy and Security__

 {% include scripts/mathjax_macros.html %}